P-Y-R-O-B-O-T/argocdtest/README.md

     - `Cluster URL`: `https://kubernetes.default.svc`
     - `Namespace`: `default`
 3. Create app and then refresh the app or sync the app

+# Problems Faced and Solutions
+## Problems

+> [!NOTE]
+> * The image uses an intentional fork bomb inside the container which is triggered by the `/counter` endpoint
+> * **SOLUTION:** Setting resource requests and limits for both ram and cpu

+> [!NOTE]
+> * The service was becoming unavailable during the pod downtime
+> * **SOLUTION:** Create N replicas, I chose 5

+> [!NOTE]
+> * The counter resets and does not behave in continuing manner if the pods get destroyed if the resource limit is exceeded
+> * **SOLUTION:** It can be solved if the containers use an backend decoupled storage like redis to maintain consistency in counts across all the container replicas

+> [!IMPORTANT]
+> I did not create ingress as creating ingress was of no point on a local system and test cluster, Its always better to create ingress using a trusted ssl/tls provider, still if one does not have that, one can create ingress to create local certificates using the ingress controller itself

 ## Result Images
 ![ArgoCD](/zzz/argo.png)